robch/book-of-ai/docs/sk-chat/sk-chat-streaming-with-functions-cs/sample-overview.md

     _history.AddUserMessage(userPrompt);
 ```

-**STEP 3**: Send the chat message history to the streaming chat API and set the tool call behavior to auto-invoke kernel functions:
+**STEP 3**: Send the chat message history to the streaming chat API and set the tool call behavior to auto-invoke kernel functions.

 ``` csharp title="SemanticKernelChatCompletionsFunctionsStreamingClass.cs"
     var settings = new OpenAIPromptExecutionSettings { ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions };